Mahalco/GitHub-API-Challenge/README.md

 - Step Four: On clicking Add rule, enter the name of Branch which is “master”

 - Step Five: Select “Require Pull request reviews before merging” this will force a code review before changes are merged to the master branch.
+There are other options for your consideration to add addtional protection.
+Please review referred link below.

 - Step Six: Click on the Create button when done